maning/learnosm/_posts/en/lgu3/0200-12-23-editing-with-josm.md

 -  Open your GPS file and downloaded data from OpenStreetMap, if you haven’t already.
-You may notice that when you open a file, or add Walking Papers, or download from OpenStreetMap, another item is added to the Layers panel on the right side of JOSM.
+You may notice that when you open a file, or add Field Papers, or download from OpenStreetMap, another item is added to the Layers panel on the right side of JOSM.
 Your Layers panel may look something like this: